arjvik/AMC-Club/docs/index.md

 - Best of luck for the 2021 AMC Testing season!
 Please contact us if you have any logistics questions.
 - If you haven't already joined, please contact us to get the invitation to join our Discord server.
+- If you would like to join SEM's AMC club but do not know how to contact us, contact Ms. Tan and ask her to help you get in touch with us.

 ## Lessons